Best AI Tools for Applying to Jobs in Europe: A Safe, DACH-Friendly Playbook

 • Motivation focus: Does it help you tailor letters to each vacancy?

-• Privacy: Is GDPR addressed clearly?
+• Privacy clarity: Is GDPR addressed clearly?
 Where is your data stored?

 • Multilingual output: Can it work in German, French, etc., not just English?